awsdocs/amazon-connect-admin-guide/doc_source/real-time-metrics-definitions.md

 Then average time between when callback contacts are initiated by Amazon Connect reserving the agent for the contact, and the agent is connected\.

+No equivalent to this metric is available in the GetCurrentMetricData API\.

 The following image shows the five parts that go into calculating **Avg callback connecting time**\.
 It also shows what is in the agent event stream\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/metrics-agent-callback-connection-time.png)